 - Income This is a rurality and labour is largely manual.
 For parents, a trip to a city doctor means losing a day’s work, plus the travel costs in addition to medical fees.
 The result is that few children have a diagnosis and fewer still have an accurate diagnosis.

-- Literacy Since AreaX is a rurality, the quality of education leaves much wanting.
-Thus, parents have few means to inform themselves better about their child’s condition and access to online resources becomes meaningless.
+- Literacy Unable to read, parents have few means to inform themselves better about their child’s condition and access to online resources becomes meaningless.

 And these factors were only exacerbated by the fact that most parents only spoke Telugu.

 Parents had sparse and often inaccurate information about their children’s conditions.
-Many were simply labeled ‘Mentally Retarded’ despite their symptoms almost if not certainly indicating Autism Spectrum Disorder or Down Syndrome.
-Without accurate diagnoses, it is no wonder the families were unable to identify which care and therapies were necessary!
+Many were simply labeled ‘Mentally Retarded’ despite their symptoms suggesting if not outright indicating Autism Spectrum Disorder or Down Syndrome.
+Without accurate diagnoses, it is no wonder the families were unable to identify what kind of care was necessary.